alberto-lazari/masters-thesis/chapters/implementation.typ

     It is used to support the parsing process.

 ===== `InstallPermission`
-This is a concrete implementation of the `Permission` base class, used to model install-time permissions.
+It extends the `Permission` base class to represent install-time permissions.
-The only notable distinction of this class lies in its overridden `isValidStatus()` method, which restricts valid states to `GRANTED` and `DENIED`.
+The only notable addition is its overridden `isValidStatus()` method, which restricts valid states to `GRANTED` and `DENIED`.
-This reflects the simplicity of install-time permissions' binary state, as noted in the design.
+This reflects the simple nature of install-time permissions' binary state, as noted in the design.

-No additional functionality or methods are introduced, as the straightforward design of install-time permissions requires no further features beyond the `Permission`'s class capabilities.
+No additional methods or functionality are needed, as the base class already supports all the features required for install-time permissions.

 ===== `RuntimePermission`
 The `RuntimePermission` class is a detailed specialization over the base class.